timscott/flipit/README.markdown

 	container.For<IFeatureSettingsProvider>.Use<AppSettingsFeatureSettingsProvider>();

-## More Complex Scenareo
+## More Complex Scenario

-Scenareo: roll out a feature region by region.
+Scenario: roll out a feature region by region.
 The feature is to send notifications to delivery locations when the order becomes In Route status.

 	public class SendInRouteNotificationsFeature : IFeature
 	{